freeCodeCamp/freeCodeCamp/guide/english/bootstrap/dropdowns/index.md

 Bootstrap’s dropdowns are designed to be generic and applicable to a variety of situations.
 For instance, it is possible to create dropdowns that contain search fields or login forms.

+Dropdowns are a dynamic way to build the UX on your website.
+The dropsdowns functionality and style increase user access as well as provide  engagement and

 ## Example

 ```html